SianCulligan/javascript-data-structures-and-algorithms/data-structures/tree/README.md

 ## Approach & Efficiency

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 I tried to approach this problem by starting with exporting the stack & queue classes, then using those existing functions to make building these classes a little easier.
+Turns out that was totally wrong - getting a strng understanding of what the first, preOrder function was doing was essential to getting the rest of the functions written.

 ## Testing